-Niacin (nicotinic acid) is a B vitamin that's used by your body to turn carbohydrates into energy.
+Niacin (nicotinic acid) is a B vitamin that's used by your body to turn food into energy.
 Niacin also helps keep your nervous system, digestive system, skin, hair and eyes healthy.
 That's why niacin is often a part of a daily multivitamin, though most people get enough niacin from the food they eat.

-Don't take niacin — even in the over-the-counter form — without discussing it with your doctor first because niacin can cause side effects when taken in high doses.
+Don't take niacin without discussing it with your doctor first because niacin can cause serious side effects when taken in high doses.

-HDL, or "good," cholesterol picks up excess bad cholesterol in your blood and takes it back to your liver for disposal.
+Niacin can raise HDL cholesterol by more than 30 percent.
+HDL, the "good" cholesterol, picks up excess bad cholesterol in your blood and takes it back to your liver for disposal.

 Cholesterol levels are measured in milligrams per deciliter (mg/dL) or millimoles per liter (mmol/L):